Brian Stack (comedian): Late Night with Conan O'Brien

-Stack also created the recurring segment "Pierre Bernard's Recliner of Rage", and his voice work on the show included provided the voices of numerous celebrities parodied in the Syncro-Vox faux interviews conducted by O'Brien, including Dick Cheney, Mike Tyson, and Martha Stewart.
+Stack also created the recurring segment "Pierre Bernard's Recliner of Rage", and his voice work on the show included providing the voices of numerous celebrities parodied in the Syncro-Vox faux interviews conducted by O'Brien, including Dick Cheney, Mike Tyson, and Martha Stewart.

 Conan recurring characters

 Stack continued his work on O'Brien's TBS series, Conan.
 His last episode aired on April 2, 2015, with Stack in a sketch as The Interrupter where he and his character bade farewell to the series.